manishdahiya00/yardstick-backend/README.md

 # Backend

 This is the backend API for the Yardstick Assignment project.
-It is built using Bun (a fast JavaScript runtime), Express-style routing, Prisma ORM, and PostgreSQL.
+It is built using Node.js, Express-style routing, Prisma ORM, and PostgreSQL.
 The backend provides authentication, notes management, and plan-based access control for the frontend application.

 ---